-Hypnosis is not a power-and-control relationship where the therapist takes control over the client.
-It is actually a cooperative, collaborative relationship that can only happen with the client’s consent.
+Hypnosis is not a power-and-control relationship where the therapist takes control over the patient.
+It is actually a cooperative, collaborative relationship that can only happen with the patient’s consent.

 Hypnosis is not the same as sleep.
-Clients are fully aware of what is going on.
+Patients are fully aware of what is going on.